starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 3. On **idle ticks**: Factory doesn't simulate, but applies the recorded changes

 Example with Period = 10:
-- Active: Mine 10 ore, produce 10 items
+- Active: Mine 10 ore, produce 10 items and send into the station storage
 - Idle (9 ticks): Apply +10 items to station storage (held from last active tick)
 - Result: Same long-term throughput with 90% less computation